What's the difference between very dark blonde and light brown hair?

 Some color wheels might actually classify medium to dark blonde between Levels 6 or 7.

 Light golden brown might generally be classified as a Level 5.

-Brunettes generally fall between Level 5 and 2, also encompassing warm and cool hues.
+Brunettes generally fall between Levels 5 and 2, also encompassing warm and cool hues.

 Hair color wheels can be fluid and dependent upon different hair color manufacturers.

 10 - Lightest Blonde - Platinum9 - Very Light Blonde

 It may be hard to really see a major difference between dark blonde and light brunette.
 The biggest difference between very dark blonde and light brown hair is the underlying pigment.